Assessing causal effects in the presence of treatment switching through principal stratification: Introduction

-Principal stratification focuses on principal causal effects, which are \textit{local} causal effects for patients who are homogeneous with respect to the switching behavior.
-Therefore, principal causal effects provide information on treatment effect heterogeneity with respect to the switching behavior.
-Some principal causal effects are more interesting than others, in as much the same way that causal effects for compliers are more interesting than those for never-takers and always-takers.
-In our case, the principal stratum of non-switchers will be of particular interest.
-Non-switchers are patients who would never switch to the active treatment if assigned to the control treatment.
-They are a specific type of compliers, because they take the treatment and control according to the protocol, and thus can provide evidence on the causal effect of treatment versus control.
+The PCEs are \textit{local} causal effects for patients who are homogeneous with respect to the switching behavior.
+Therefore, the PCEs provide information on treatment effect heterogeneity with respect to the switching behavior.
+In the Concorde trial, the principal stratum of non-switchers will be of particular interest.
+Non-switchers are patients who would never switch to the active treatment if assigned to the control.
+They take the treatment and control according to the protocol and thus can provide evidence on the causal effect of treatment versus control.

-With treatment switching, causal inference is extremely challenging.
-First, the switching of the units under control either never happens or happens at a continuous time.
-Second, assumptions such as the exclusion restrictions, typically invoked in the noncompliance setting, are untenable in studies with treatment switching.
-We will discuss these issues in detail in Section~\ref{sec:2}.
-We deal with inferential issues using a flexible model-based Bayesian approach, which allows us to take into account that $(i)$ switching happens in continuous time generating a continuum of principal strata; $(ii)$ switching time is not defined for units who never switch in a particular experiment; and $(iii)$ survival time and switching time are subject to censoring.
-We illustrate our framework using a synthetic dataset based on the Concorde study, a randomized controlled trial aimed to assess causal effects on time-to-disease progression or death of immediate versus deferred treatment with zidovudine among patients with asymptomatic HIV infection.
+Treatment switching complicates causal inference.
+First, the switching of patients under control either never happens or happens in continuous time.
+Second, assumptions such as exclusion restrictions \cite[][]{AIR1996}, typically invoked in the noncompliance setting, are untenable in studies with treatment switching.
+Section~\ref{sec:2} will discuss these issues in detail.
+We deal with inferential issues in the analysis of the Concorde trial using a flexible model-based Bayesian approach, which allows us to take into account that $(i)$ switching happens in continuous time, generating a continuum of principal strata, $(ii)$ switching time is not defined for patients who never switch in a particular experiment, and $(iii)$ survival time and switching time are subject to censoring.